Revision of JPath library

 - Change syntax for better support of lists to:

-#6 Updated by Pavel Kácha almost 2 years ago
+#6 Updated by Pavel Kácha about 2 years ago

 Resolutions from meeting: